About the Polish Cultural Council

 - Collaboration with the Pittsburgh Filmmakers with their long-standing Three Rivers Film Festival,

-showcasing the newest in the Polish cinema;
+showcasing the newest in the Polish cinema.
+The Pittsburgh Filmmakers collaboration extended from 2004-2019.

 - The annual Bal Polonaise and Ostatki (Mardi Gras) events, bringing together three generations